Airfield Categories

 Larger regionally significant airfields

-Mixed licensed and unlicensed, mostly VFR only.
-The sophistication of aeronautical services and levels of activity are less than category A.
+Predominantly unlicensed and VFR only.
+The aeronautical services and levels of activity are less than category A but with the aviation activities comparable to category A. Non-aviation activity and community engagement activity is also strong in this group.

 Category C airfields